How to handle a winter power outage

 Jones recommends purchasing pocket-sizedbattery packs so you can charge devices like your phone when the power goes out.

 If you own a gas generator as an alternative power source, only operate it outside, not in enclosed spaces like garages.
-The carbon monoxide omitted from its exhaust can cause carbon monoxide poisoning.
+The carbon monoxide emitted from its exhaust can cause carbon monoxide poisoning.

 Get a power inverter for your car